nenoch/8thlight-tic-tac-toe/README.md

 - The game must handle bad user input
 - The game must provide better feedforward and feedback messages to the user
-- A player can choose her symbol (not limited to X and O)
+- A player can choose her symbol (beyond X and O)
 - Players can decide who moves first
 - The user can choose the game type:
   - human vs human